kevinrefermat/Sticky/README.md

 #### Synchronous

-The simplest way to initialize, but it blocks the calling thread.
+The synchronous `start()` function is the simplest way to initialize your `PersistentContainer`, but it blocks the calling thread.

 ```swift
 do {